 We’re currently looking for commercial, for-hire, and recreational fishermen to participate in SAFMC Release.
 Make your releases matter!

-The number of released fish is increasing along the South Atlantic coast.
-While many traditional data collection efforts are able to sample kept fish back at the dock, it is more difficult for scientists to sample fish that are released on the water.
+The number of released fish is increasing in South Atlantic waters.
+While kept fish can be sampled back at the dock, it is more difficult to collect information on fish that are released on the water.
 Fishermen, like you, hold the key to this crucial, first-hand knowledge.

-The SAFMC Release project partners with commercial, for-hire, and recreational fishermen to collect information on released shallow water grouper and Red Snapper using the citizen science mobile app, SciFish.
-It was developed in collaboration with fishermen, scientists, data and fishery managers, and technology experts through the South Atlantic Fishery Management Council’s Citizen Science Program.
-SAFMC Release initially collected information on Scamp Grouper, as a pilot, but has expanded to collect information on all shallow water grouper and Red Snapper.
+The SAFMC Release project partners with commercial, for-hire, and recreational fishermen to collect information on shallow water grouper and Red Snapper using the mobile app, SciFish.
+It was developed in collaboration with fishermen, scientists, data and fishery managers, and technology experts.

 List of included species